Jenna McGrath

 Ms. McGrath focuses her practice on both transactional and litigation work in the energy regulatory space.
 She is experienced in navigating complex and technical energy industry matters for project developers, utilities, lenders, pension and sovereign wealth funds, and private equity.

-Ms. McGrath regularly appears before the Federal Energy Regulatory Commission (FERC), state public utility commissions, and courts in litigation and regulatory proceedings regarding regulated ratemaking for electric transmission projects, generator interconnection, energy market rules, RTO/ISO tariffs, and market-based rate authorizations.
+Ms. McGrath represents clients before the Federal Energy Regulatory Commission (FERC), state public utility commissions, and courts in energy regulatory and litigation proceedings.
+She regularly advises clients on the structuring of energy industry transactions and represents them in merger & acquisition, change-in-control, securities, and ratemaking proceedings before FERC.
 She has led major diligence workstreams for lenders and investors across large energy and digital infrastructure asset portfolios, and secured regulatory approvals for a broad range of significant energy transactions.
 Ms. McGrath is experienced in emerging technologies and non-traditional business models including merchant transmission, data center power supply, distributed generation and demand response aggregation, microgrids, and all scales of energy storage.

 Prior to joining Milbank, Ms. McGrath worked in the Washington, D.C. office of a global law firm, and as an attorney-advisor in the office of the general counsel at FERC.